Origin of the city of Verdun

 La Citadelle

-The city’s fortifications date back to ancient times, but Marshal Vauban significantly expanded them with the construction of the Citadelle in the 17th century.
+The city’s fortifications date back to ancient times, but the citadel of Verdun was built by Marshal Vauban in the 17th century.
+It remained a vital garrison town until the 18th century.

+During the French Revolution, the Prussians briefly captured Verdun on their way to Paris.
 However, their advance was halted at the Battle of Valmy on September 20, 1792.

 The Citadel open to the public